 - Importantly, especially if looking at the less expensive non-contributory visas, whether the visa applicant will continue to meet the health requirement during processing and at the time the visa is decided.

-You may also be eligible for another visa?
-Depending upon your age skilled, employer or business visas.
+A parent may also be eligible for another visa?
+Depending upon their age: are skilled, employer nominated or business visas an option?
 There is an investor retirement visa option, which may be useful if you wish to live with your family in Australia but they do not currently meet the sponsorship requirements.